Last Updated on 17 December, 2020 by Veronica

 We stayed in Newcastle at “Hotel Express” for 35 pounds.

-That’s what you can imagine for that price.
-The room is spacious and comfortable.
-It has a shared bathroom.
-The site is a little far away and the customer service is not the best, but for 35 pounds we didn’t expect much more.
+The site is a little far away, and the customer service is not the best, but for 35 pounds we didn’t expect much more.

 Day 6.
 From Newcastle to Hadrian’s Wall and Edinburgh

-On the sixth day of our road trip, we arrived from England to Scotland, the stretch we made was from Newcastle to Edinburgh, with stops in Hadrian’s Wall (England) and The Borders (Scotland).
-In the morning we visited Newcastle Cathedrals and the castle on the outside because it was closed at that time.
-We also took a walk along Greys Street, which is where the old part meets the new part of town.
+In the morning, we visited Newcastle Cathedrals and the castle on the outside because it was closed at that time.
+We also walked along Greys Street, where the old part meets the new part of town.

-From here we begin our visit to Hadrian’s Wall.
+From here, we begin our visit to Hadrian’s Wall.
 It’s very curious to see people making their way on foot as if they were on a pilgrimage or something on Hadrian’s Wall Path.

 We arrived in Edinburgh in the afternoon, at about 4.30 pm, left things at our hotel and ran to the castle to see if we could get in, as the last pass is at 5 pm, but we were late…